Last edited on 22/Dec/2022

 If you have ever had sex outside of marriage or dwelt on lustful thoughts, are genuinely sorry for it, and desire forgiveness from God, then please read the article below.

 - Many countries have recently legalised “same-sex marriage“, i.e., allowing two persons of the same sex to marry one another.
-According to the Bible, though, marriage is only between one man and one woman, so same-sex (or homosexual) marriages are not real marriages, and are thus adulterous relationships (Matthew 19:4–6).
-Furthermore, the Bible teaches that homosexuality (same-sex attraction) is a sin that should be rejected at all costs (Romans 1:26–27; 1 Corinthians 6:9–10; Leviticus 20:13).
+According to the Bible, though, marriage is only between one man and one woman, so same-sex (or homosexual) marriages are not real marriages, and are thus sexually immoral relationships (Matthew 19:4–6).
+Furthermore, the Bible teaches that acting upon homosexuality (same-sex attraction) is a sin that should be rejected at all costs (Romans 1:26–27; 1 Corinthians 6:9–10; Leviticus 20:13).